DevInnovationLab/i-msa-misc/README.md

 # i-msa-misc
 A catch-all repository for analysis undertaken at MSA.

-Use this repository when you are conducting one-off analysis.
+Use this repository for one-off code or analysis.
 Please use a standalone repository for work that belongs to a dedicated workstream.

 ## Organization

-We organize separate workstreams into folders.
-Each top-level folder under `i-msa-misc` should be governed by a well-defined and reproducible development environment.
+We organize separate one-off projects into folders under `i-msa-msc`.
+Each folder should be governed by a well-defined and reproducible development environment.
 [Poetry](https://python-poetry.org/) is a helpful tool for package and dependency management when using python.

 ## Contributing